ayh2bxa/real-time_linear_predictive_coding/README.md

 White noise excitation source, supports stereo processing.
 The plugin to be run is "voicemorph.vst3".

+Certain input may cause the output to clip.
+Thus, input and output gain control knobs are

 Background:

 * Linear predictive coding: Chapter 7 of [ADSP Notes](https://course.ece.cmu.edu/~ece792/) by Richard Stern